 To configure cloud load generator limits for a project:

-Choose a project, click the Load Generators button and select the Cloud tab.
+Choose a project, open the Load Generators pane, and select the Cloud tab.
 LoadRunner Cloud displays a list of protocols and their lower and upper limits.

 In the Active column, toggle the switch to ON for the protocols that you want users to be able to customize Vuser capacity in their tests.
 If you do not activate the protocol, it uses the tenant’s default limits.

-Note: Only those protocols included in your bundle will be available.
+Note: Only those protocols included in your bundle are available.

-For the active protocols, modify the lower limit as required.
-The Lower Limit field provides control over the Vuser multiplier ratio that may apply for calculating license usage.
-For an summary of the multiplier ranges, click the Vusers Multipliers Range button.
+Modify the lower limit of active protocols as required.
+This provides control over the Vuser multiplier ratio that may apply for calculating license usage.
+For a summary of the multiplier ranges, click the Vusers Multipliers Range button.

-End users can manually lower the limit of Vusers through the General settings.
+End users can manually lower the limit of Vusers through the Test settings.
 For details, see Cloud LG infrastructure capacity.